tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

     // Map the copyright_id to the given reference uri using the copyright_uri mapping. copyright_uri[id] = reference_uri;

-    // no need to set address(0) in the copyright_owner mapping as this is already the default for empty address types
+    // no need to set address(0) in the copyrights mapping as this is already the default for empty address types

     }
   ```